Crafting Memories: How to Plan a Woodworking Shop That Will Inspire Your Soul

 As a rule, the more linear tools you have, like planers and jointers, the better.
 A planer needs a lot of linear space, as do miter saws and table saws.

 Next, think about how you’re going to move wood between processes.
 This is especially important when working with a variety of species and sizes.
 Ideally, you’ll want a layout that makes it simple to move the wood from a wood storage area to a milling station, to a woodworking bench, and then out to a table saw or another power tool.
-You also have to plan the electrical layout of your shop so that the outlets are where you need them.

 It’s also a good idea to have a space for holding the different types of wood you use, such as lumber, plywood, and MDF.
 If you’re working with these materials, they tend to be heavier than most other types of wood and are prone to warping or twisting when handled improperly.